cons1stent/cons1stent/README.md

 - Hello, I’m @cons1stent
-- I’m interested in the Data Science, namely the R, SQL and Python
+- I’m interested in the Data Science, namely the R, SQL and Python roles around the world
-- I’m currently learning R, Python and SQL
+- I’m currently learning Python, SQL, Java, MongoDB
-- I'm also doing a degree related to Applied Mathematics and Statistics
+- I'm a Graduate of the University of Nottingham

 <!---
 cons1stent/cons1stent is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.